Glossary term

 What is Datalog?

-Datalog is a declarative logic programming language that extends Prolog by allowing function-free Horn clauses, which are rules consisting of a head and a body.
+Datalog is a declarative logic programming language related to Prolog that uses function-free Horn clauses, which are rules consisting of a head and a body.
 It is used in database systems for expressing queries and constraints.

 What is the difference between Datalog and Prolog?

-Datalog differs from Prolog in that it allows only function-free Horn clauses, while Prolog allows more general logic programming constructs such as recursion and negation.
-Datalog is often used for database systems, while Prolog is more commonly used for artificial intelligence applications.
+Datalog differs from Prolog in that it allows only function-free Horn clauses and typically uses set semantics with bottom-up evaluation.
+Prolog allows function symbols, uses top-down search, and supports more control constructs.
+Datalog is often used for database systems and program analysis, while Prolog is more commonly used for artificial intelligence applications and general logic programming.

 What are the key features of Datalog?